3.6.1. Rules for drawing locations (organizations)

 3.6.1.2.
 Rules for drawing organization placemarks

-• The organization is a landmark used for navigation (such as a temple, attraction, administrative building, cultural center, theater, museum, and so on).
+• The organization is an architecture landmark used for navigation (such as a temple, attraction, administrative building, cultural center, theater, or museum).

 • The organization has no entrances or signs but occupies an area (such as an observation deck, a courtyard infrastructure item, and so on).